Key components of any proofing or generalization program

 On/off leash, leash length, holding/not holding the leash, distance from end of leash to owner

 Distraction type, distraction volume, distraction distance,

 Handler type, handler volume, handler distance, handler interactivity, handler assertiveness, handler intervention

 Time, place, context, environment, objects present, individuals present or interacting, the state of the dog (hungry?, exercised?, anxious?, having a good week?)

 I recommend covering off most or all of these proofs before signing off on any professional dog like a service dog or scent-detection dog, or any dog you want to make certain will behave in the way you trained it to, but the details of each of the individual proofs mentioned above would also depend heavily on the application the dog is being trained for.
 NB, that the industry is moving more and more towards covering this list as a minimum standard.

 The more different proofing types you use, the greater the generalizability of the behaviour.
 NB any conditioning or training program must change and evolve over time.
 There is no such thing as absolute consistency in routine, nor in leadership, nor in obedience, nor in behaviour.

 If you don't know what conditioning, or how much conditioning your dog has around any one or more of these factors, then you risk running into problems eventually.
-It's far better to know exactly how many hours of training and a ballpark number of repetitions for any given skill -- and that the quality of the conditioning is high and reliable than to wonder if you and your dog will run into a situation you won't be able to handle as a team.
+It's far better to know exactly how many hours of training and a ballpark number of repetitions for any given skill -- and better to know that the quality of the conditioning is both high and reliable, than to wonder if you and your dog will run into a situation you won't be able to handle as a team.
 Once you start trying to whittle away at these minimum standards, you start to let variability in the behaviour and conditioning start to creep in.

 If you have any questions about proofing or generalization, please contact us!